aazaff/startLearn.R/README.md

 The home page for R is [http://www.r-project.org](http://www.r-project.org).
 You can download the installation file by clicking on the homepage and finding the **download R** link.

-## Pedagogical Philosophy

 ## Other R Tutorials and Resources

 As with most things, there are a variety of ways to teach R - particularly to beginners.
-If there is any section of this introduction that you found confusing or insufficienty detailed, the internet is rife with other resources for learning R. I encourage you to explore these if you need help completing the exercises in this repository.
+If there is any section of these tutorials  that you find confusing or insufficienty detailed, the internet is rife with other resources for learning R. I encourage you to explore these if you need help completing the exercises in this repository.

 Resource | Description
 --------- | ----------